 Discover how researchers are using Affymetrix products and services to power their experiments in the Featured Researchers.
 This community features scientists who will share their work with you through hands-on activities and conversation.
-Learn how scientists detect cancer-causing genes and more.
+Learn how scientists detect cancer-causing genes, advance breeding methods in plants and animals, and more.

 Gordon Mills, MD, PhD, of the University of Texas MD Anderson Cancer Center and "Dream Team" co-leader in Stand Up To Cancer®, discusses the importance of genomic profiling in the discovery of novel predictive markers to improve the effectiveness of cancer treatment.